kstenerud/concise-encoding/cbe-specification.md

     [93] [Length] [Octet 0] ...
 [Octet (Length-1)]

-#### Character Restrictions
+#### Comment Character Restrictions

+Comment contents must contain only complete and valid UTF-8 sequences.
+Escape sequences are not interpreted (they are passed on verbatim).

-The following characters are disallowed in comments:
+The following characters are disallowed:

- * Control characters (Unicode 0000-001f, 007f-009f) EXCEPT for TAB (u+0009), which is allowed
+ * Control characters (Unicode u+0000 to u+001f, u+007f to u+009f) with the exception of:
+   - Horizontal Tab (u+0009)
+   - Linefeed (u+000a)
- * Line breaking characters (such as u+2028, u+2029)
+ * Line breaking characters (such as u+2028, u+2029).
- * Byte order mark
+ * Byte order mark.

-The following characters are allowed in comments only if they don't also appear in the above disallowed list:
+The following characters are allowed in comments if they aren't in the above disallowed list:

  * UTF-8 printable characters
  * UTF-8 whitespace characters

+As only the linefeed character is allowed for line endings, an encoder must convert native line endings (for example CR+LF) to linefeeds for encoding.
+A decoder may convert linefeeds to another line ending format if desired.

 Example: